flashbots/tee-ware/README.md

+⚠️ This codebase has been migrated to https://github.com/ferranbt/tee-ware ⚠️

 # Tee-ware

 A comprehensive Rust library for Trusted Execution Environment (TEE) technologies, providing safe and ergonomic interfaces for various hardware security modules and trusted computing platforms.